barebox/barebox/Documentation/devel/porting.rst

 Chances are there's already a supported board similar to yours, e.g. an evaluation kit from the vendor.
-Take a look at ``arch/$ARCH/boards/`` and do likewise for you board.
+Take a look at ``arch/$ARCH/boards/`` and do likewise for your board.
 The main steps would be:

 Entry point
 ===========